garrandall/popular-music-data/tracks/love-has-finally-come-at-last-bobby-womack-patti-labelle.md

 I doubt if she'd ever do it again
 Would she even care
 But as time pressed on
-Ooh, ooh, the girl caught on
+Oh, oh, the girl caught on
 Nothing more she'd do with the boy
 She seemed to want it, want it, want it
 But there's one side of love